 If you find the color bands on resistors a bit hard to read, you can use a meter to sort them with absolute confidence.

 If you accidentally solder something in the wrong place, a desoldering pump can save the day.

 Snap apart the two circuit boards (PCB) against a hard surface.

 Solder the Card-Edge Connector

 Place the card-edge connector in the J1 position.
 Double check that the connector is on the correct side of the board: the blue, plastic body of the connector should be on the same side as the DIYRE logo.
-Once you've confirmed the position, solder the connetor and trim the excess leads down to the solder joint.
+Once you've confirmed the position, solder the connector and trim the excess leads down to the solder joint.

 Solder the Ribbon Cable to CON1

 Place one end of the ribbon cable in the CON1 position.
-The connector should sit on the opposite side of the board from the card-edge connector.
+The ribbon should sit on the opposite side of the board from the card-edge connector.
 The ribbon cable should face down toward the card-edge connector.
 Confirm the orientation of the connector, then solder and trim.

 Solder the Ribbon Cable to CON2